vercel/vercel/DEVELOPING_A_RUNTIME.md

 import { Lambda } from '@vercel/build-utils';
 ```

-This is a [JavaScript class](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes), called a Serverless Function, that can be created by supplying `files`, `handler`, `runtime`, and `environment` as an object to the [`createLambda`](#createlambda) helper.
+This is a [class](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) that represents a Serverless Function.
+An instance is by supplying `files`, `handler`, `runtime`, and `environment` as an object to the [`createLambda`](#createlambda) helper.
 The instances of this class should not be created directly.
 Instead, invoke the [`createLambda`](#createlambda) helper function.

 **Properties:**

-- `files : Files` the internal filesystem of the lambda
+- `files: Files` the internal filesystem of the lambda
-- `handler : String` path to handler file and (optionally) a function name it exports
+- `handler: String` path to handler file and (optionally) a function name it exports
-- `runtime : LambdaRuntime` the name of the lambda runtime
+- `runtime: LambdaRuntime` the name of the lambda runtime
-- `environment : Object` key-value map of handler-related (aside of those passed by user) environment variables
+- `environment: Object` key-value map of handler-related (aside of those passed by user) environment variables

 ### `LambdaRuntime`